-The review panel members also have to agree to and sign a non-disclosure statement.
-In this statement the reviewers declare that all information obtained during the process of the institutional audit remains confidential and is only used for the work of the review panel internally as well as to inform the writing of the review panel report.
+The Audit Panel members also have to agree to and sign a non-disclosure statement.
+In this statement the reviewers declare that all information obtained during the process of the institutional audit remains confidential and is only used for the work of the Audit Panel internally as well as to inform the writing of the Audit Panel report.